 In certain collective agreements, the Board provides a retirement gratuity plan.
 The Board provides these benefits through an unfunded defined benefit plan.
 The benefit costs and liabilities related to this plan are included in the Board's consolidated financial statements.
-During the year ended August 31, 2020, the Board contributed \$10,000 (2019 - \$10,000) to the plan.
+During the year ended August 31, 2021, the Board contributed \$nil (2020 - \$10,000) to the plan.

 The Board also offers an Early Retirement Incentive Plan to certain groups of qualifying employees.
 The Board contributions equals the benefit payments.
-During the year ended August 31, 2020, the Board contributed \$nil (2019 - \$nil) to the plan.
+During the year ended August 31, 2021, the Board contributed \$nil (2020 - \$nil) to the plan.